Fedelas/desafio12/1_desafioFinal/readMe.txt

 Normal sudoku rules aplies to each sudoku.

 You can rotate the cube with the keyboard arrows and with W, S keys.

+A random pokemos avatar is generated taking the name of the person.
+This is show and use in the ranking modal.